-1.0 Objective: 1.1 To lay down the procedure for Operation and Calibration of Analytical Balance (ISHIDA).
+1.0 Objective: 1.1 To lay down the procedure for the Operation and Calibration of Analytical Balance (ISHIDA).

 4.1 Executive/Officer Analytical Development Shall be responsible for the operation and calibration of the analytical balance.

-5.1 AD Manager: For effective implement of the SOP.
+5.1 AD Manager: For effective implementation of the SOP.

 6.1 Operating Instructions:

 6.1.1 Check the Spirit level of the balance given on the front side of the balance.
 It should be in the middle position.

 6.1.2 Balance warm-up time is 5 minutes for the stabilizing purpose after Power supply is “ON”.

 6.1.3 For Switching On, press the “On/Off” key, and for switching off press the “On/Off” key again from the front panel.